 3. Create an Upcycling Business Plan

 A business plan is a great way to solidify your business idea and make it more tangible.
-It helps you understand costs and profits better and how you plan on selling items.
+It helps you better understand costs and profits and how you plan to sell items.

 Some items to include in your business plan include:

 - Where you’ll find products to upcycle

 - How you’ll reach customers